taherfattahi/taherfattahi/README.md

 ### Taher Fattahi Tabalvandan
 ----

-I'm a dynamic person who is able to work with various technologies.
-I truly believe that these are essential tools for problem-solving, and we should always choose the most suitable tool for each specific issue.<br/>
+I'm a programmer who loves building new things and is passionate about Robotics and Artificial Intelligence.<br/>
 I love researching; <br/>Always looking for good opportunities to learn more.

 🎓 Software Engineer